sitefinitysteve/nativescript-auth0/README.md

 ### 3.0

 Total rewrite, hey, but it works!
+Per semvar incrimenting major version as there's breaking changes.
+However the bonus of this is you no longer need app.js initaliation code.